 As a small business owner, you likely have a million things on your to-do list.
 Hopefully one of those things is securing your intellectual property.
 The Lomnitzer Law team’s decades of experience advising small businesses has taught us that paying some attention to this critical task early on can help set you up for success, and may eliminate future headaches.
+We provide you with an intellectual property attorney you can trust.

 Below are five things every small business owner here in South Florida or anywhere across the country can do to ensure their intellectual property is protected.